 A floating village on a lake, awakening each morning to the chirping birds and the dawn reflecting on serene water surrounding one’s dwelling.
 Casting your net to gather fish for breakfast and buying fruit from a passing market boat laden with produce – the dream of an unfettered life.
-Romantic is it not?
-You do not want to live in the Floating Villages on Tonle Sap unless you have a death wish.
+Yet the Floating Villages on Tonle Sap are less romantic as they are a last resort.

 The villagers are mainly Vietnamese – refugees from wars – and other displaced social outcasts from the Cambodian hills.
 They live in six floating villages scattered around the lake eking out a living fishing and selling trinkets to tourists like me.
 Comments from visitors in many travel guides and internet sites are either horrified at the “waste of their travel time” or, like me, stunned that life actually survives in such conditions.